xSeagullx/lazyProgrammerBlog/_posts/2016-03-02-intellij-language-injection.md

 ![comment](/assets/2016-03-02-intellij-language-injection/img2.png)

-If you need to make this changes global, just call a context menu, and choose "inject language or reference menu".
+If you need to make this changes global, just call a context menu, and choose __"inject language or reference menu"__.

 ![shortcut](/assets/2016-03-02-intellij-language-injection/img4.png)